maliahavlicek/ci_mentor_insights/PORTFOLIO_3_PYTHON_ESSENTIALS.md

 ### Defect Tracking

+You can use git hub issues to track any bugs rather than a spread sheet and just link to that page for your repository.

 You should mention  any  bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-Here is a [Defect Tracking Template](https://docs.google.com/spreadsheets/d/1tYB4X4wTCNEW_Y1no3hsGbclh2bLokl_I5Ev3s5EuJA/edit?usp=sharing) you use as a starting point to track defects.
-Make a copy of the sheet to your own account and update the Features sheet to match your project.

 ### Defects of Note
 Some defects are more pesky than others.
 Highlight 3-5 of the bugs that drove you the most nuts and how you finally ended up resolving them.